2.4GHz RF and Bluetooth low energy solutions for racing toys

 Alternatively, the Gazell wireless protocol from Nordic, is a freely distributed, simple to use, low-power protocol developed for use with Human Interface Devices (HID) peripherals.
 Gazell is designed for systems that have asymmetrical power consumption requirements where a central hub may have relatively relaxed power demand requirements while communicating with a number of peripheral devices that have much more stringent power efficiency needs.
 HID applications include mouse, keyboard, remote controls, presenters, and drawing tablets.

-Bluetooth low energy (Branded as Bluetooth Smart and Bluetooth Smart Ready) is an exciting technology that is becoming a standard feature in mobile devices.
-Bluetooth Smart Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
-Bluetooth Smart devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
+Bluetooth low energy is an exciting technology that is becoming a standard feature in mobile devices.
+Bluetooth low energy Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
+Bluetooth low energy devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
 Bluetooth low energy profiles are already available for a range of different applications.

 For more information about Bluetooth low energy, visit www.bluetooth.org